emseh/rails-on-termux/README.md

 *Read [Ruby on Rails](https://rubyonrails.org/) for more details.*

-With Rails in termux, you can develop your own projects with your smartphone or tablet.
+With Rails in termux, you can develop your own projects with your Android.

 ## Getting Started with Rails on Termux